faroukhlifi/blocksim/README.md

 ## Our Edits

 We edited the input distributions in the config input files as well as added variables to track the number of added children, to compute the total Orphanage rate.
 The most important sections of the code can be found on network.py (time interval between blocks simulation) and Chain.py where the consensus algorithm of appending blocks is simulated.
+  Also a bug has been found in the propagation of Bitcoin transaction that didn't halt the code through BFS; that was fixed.